matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 override the retention behaviour for a given room.
 This takes the same fields described above.

-If set, these fields directly override any per-message retention behaviour specified by the user - even if it means forcing laxer privacy requirements on that user.
+If set, these fields replace any per-message retention behaviour specified by the user - even if it means forcing laxer privacy requirements on that user.
 This is a conscious privacy tradeoff to allow admins to specify explicit privacy requirements for a room.
 For instance, a room may explicitly